kokeitor/Custom-Multi-Agent-Recruiter/README.md

 ## **Introduction and motivation**

-I have designed a Multi-Agent Recruiter [graph-like] for processing and analyzing candidates' CVs for a specific job offer.
-The architecture is based on the LangGraph framework and currently uses the GPT model from OpenAI, specifically **'3.5 turbo'**.
+I have designed a Multi-Agent Recruiter [graph like] for processing and analyzing candidates' CVs for specific job offers.
+The architecture is based on the LangGraph framework and currently uses the following GPT LLM Transformer-Decoder models:

+- **OpenAI-gpt-3.5-turbo**
+- **Meta-llama3-70b-instruct**
+- **Google-Gemini-Pro** (Coming soon!)

-(I'm sure with the GPT-4 model, the performance and the cost will increase :joy:)
+(I'm sure with the GPT-4.0 or GPT-4 model, the performance and the cost will increase :joy:)

-Now, seriously, this GPT 3.5 turbo model isn't perfect but it's fast.
-Feel free to add any model that the LangChain API supports.
-In future versions, I will add and compare different 'transformer-decoder-architecture-like' models.
-I will also try to use some open-source ones.
+Now, seriously, feel free to add any model to the code and to the architecture graph that the LangChain API supports.
+In future versions, I will add and compare different transformer-decoder architecture models.
+I might also fine-tune an open-source one for this specific use case.
 Stay tuned!

-The Recruiter will output a score from 0 to 100, a related job offer list based on the candidate's job experience and linked information [if found], and a description of why did it asiggned that score to the candidate according to the job offer and the CV.
+The Recruiter, using the provided job offer description, will output a score from 0 to 100 for the candidate's aptitude for the job.
+Under the hood, the Multi-Agent Recruiter will analyze the candidate's CV, extract relevant job experience and linked information (if found), and provide a description of why it assigned that score to the candidate according to the job offer and the CV.

-For more low level technical details of the system's arquitecture, contact me at: jorgeresino143@gmail.com
+For more low-level technical details of the system's architecture, the multi-agent graph, prompt engineering, or development queries, contact me at: jorgeresino143@gmail.com

 ## **Prerequisites**